 The multi-consensus mechanism used in FlureeDB lets businesses create an internal database offering complete privacy, or to create a completely decentralized database for total transparency.

 Asset Management and Blockchain

-Calastone, a global funds transaction network, has announced its global transaction network will be migrated onto a full Blockchain-enabled infrastructure.
-It has been experimenting with Blockchain, and plans to complete the migration in 2019.
-As costs increase due to operational and regulatory pressures and the introduction of GDPR, Calastone has chosen Blockchain as a way to cut costs, while providing speed and regulatory transparency.
+Calastone, a global funds transaction network, has announced its global transaction network will be migrated onto a full blockchain-enabled infrastructure.
+It has been experimenting with blockchain, and plans to complete the migration soon.
+As costs increase due to operational and regulatory pressures and the introduction of GDPR, Calastone has chosen blockchain as a way to cut costs, while providing speed and regulatory transparency.

 Blockchain and Vote Tampering

 Traditionally noted Platz, databases are owned and maintained by one organization, “and normally that organization has complete control of the database, which includes the ability to alter stored data, or to add fraudulent data.”
 Generally speaking, this is not a significant issue, since there are few good reasons for falsifying one’s own database contents.
 However, there are circumstances, such as counting votes, when the data is too sensitive and no single organization should have complete control over the database.